ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 The type of sensor for the encoder is also an important consideration, with the two main types being magnetic and optical sensors.
 Magnetic encoders use a sensing circuit, rotating wheel connected to the motor, and magnetic poles on the circumference of the wheel that each go by the sensor during rotation [18].
 The interaction of each detected pole with the sensor creates a measurement of magnetic field strength that corresponds to motor speed.
 The major advantage of magnetic encoders is that they do not succumb to physical contamination from the environment.
 However, they have a notable disadvantage in their susceptibility to electrical interference from magnetic fields in the environment, such as through the motor back emf.
 Optical encoders use light to measure the position of the motor and transform it into a digital signal, and the main components of an optical encoder include a light, a sensor, and a rotating linear code disk [18].
 The code disk is connected to the rotation of the motor and sits between the light and the sensor, with the different light and dark patterns on the disk being the input for the measurement of motor speed [18].
 The main advantage of optical encoders is that they are unaffected by electrical noise, but they can be disrupted if contaminated by physical debris [23].
 Due to the main factors being noise interference and physical contamination and given the relatively clean competition environment of play, the best option between these sensor types would be optical.
 Magnetic sensors would be more necessary if the environment was full of dirt, dust, and other debris that would interfere with the light, but this will not be a notable issue in the competition arena.

-#### Ethical, Professional, and Standards Considerations

-The project will have an impact on the outreach of Tennessee Tech, with the team representing the school in this competition both technically and professionally.
-If the team can perform well, it will build on the image of the College of Engineering for prospective students, encouraging them to attend the university and be engaged in similar endeavors in the future.
-In preparing for the competition, the team will follow the IEEE Code of Ethics for respectful collaboration and safe design practice.
-To maintain a healthy relationship among team members while also holding each other accountable, each member completes evaluations for themselves and for the others on the team, providing opportunity for self-reflection of progress and for checking in on the progress of others.

-The robot movement will need to comply with Game Manual specifications.
-There are specific rules in place for the safety of the team and the referees/technicians at the competition.
-Specification 10 details the need for the robot to cease operation of all units after the given 3 minutes of play.
-Therefore, the motor control programming and mechanisms will need to have measures in place to quickly and safely halt the robot and any actions it is performing toward the end of the time of play.

 #### Resources

 The following items are necessary for the completion of the motor control subsystem.
 In order for the motors to respond to environmental and robot feedback, a central motor microcontroller must be present to be able to properly distribute the large quantity of connections required for the robot to move and collect/sort astral material.
 In the current configuration, the robot will only need two driving brushed motors for translation along the ground, implementing the use of ball bearing wheels on the back for stability.
 However, these motors need a voltage regulator for speed and direction, which requires the use of two motor drivers, such as the L298N H-bridge module.
 In order to adjust motor commands based on the current state of the motors, the robot must collect positional data of the motor shafts, which employs the use of encoders, with optical encoders being a safe choice in comparison to magnetic encoders, which may disturb the low-level logic circuitry due to the magnetic properties.